PhilipYip1988/python-tutorials/pandas_library/readme.md

 #     - __subclasshook__           : Defines custom behavior for determining class inheritance.

 # 🔗 Casting Identifiers
-#     - tolist                     : Converts the Index to a list.
+#     - to_list                    : Converts the Index to a list.
 #     - to_series                  : Converts the Index to a pandas Series.
 #     - to_numpy                   : Converts the Index to a NumPy array.
 #     - to_flat_index              : Converts the Index to a flat Index object.